saniyadhule13/mental-health-ml-project/README.md

 The dataset used in this project contains student-related attributes such as academic pressure, study habits, and mental health indicators.

-(Note: Dataset is not uploaded due to size/privacy.)

 ---

 ## 📌 Future Improvements